Common Causes of Car Accidents in Pennsylvania & New Jersey

 - Do not admit wrongdoing: It may feel strange but expressing you are “sorry” can be used against you as proof that you admitted the car accident was your fault, even if that is not what you were intending to communicate.

 - Call your insurance company: Many insurance policies require you to report a car crash within a few days or up to a week of your car collision to be eligible for coverage.
 It is important you do not delay and inform your insurance company that you were involved in a crash.
 Stick to the facts, do not admit fault, and do not sign any releases or forms until you have consulted with an Philadelphia auto accident attorney.

-Pennsylvania’s statute of limitation laws state that an individual has two years from the date of the accident to file a claim.
-If you fail to take legal action within that time frame, it’s very likely that the state will refuse to hear your case in court, thus losing your right to compensation for your injuries and damages.
+Pennsylvania’s statute of limitations states that an individual has two years from the date of their car accident to file a claim.
+If you fail to take legal action within that time frame, it’s very likely that the state will refuse to hear your accident case in court, thus causing you to lose your right to compensation for your injuries and damages.

 Pennsylvania’s No-Fault Laws

 In car accident cases, Pennsylvania uses a “no-fault” system, which means that after most car accidents, coverage for medical expenses, property damage, and lost income will be provided by the injured person’s own insurance provider.

 There’s a chance, however, that you will be able to pursue legal action outside of the no-fault system if your accident case meets the threshold for what is considered a serious injury.
 Our Philadelphia car accident attorneys at Kwartler Manus, LLC can assess your situation and determine how you should proceed.